What is

 these feelings can be used clinically.
 For example, if your psychotherapist

-avoiding an important issue.
+unconsciously avoiding an important issue.
+Accordingly, your psychotherapist could

 Therefore, the

-psychotherapists emotional reactions to the treatment are neither
+psychotherapist’s emotional reactions to the treatment are neither

-right nor wrong.
+“right” nor “wrong.”
 The real issue is whether these

 feelings are used clinically, for therapeutic